aulianza/next-tailwind-starter/README.md

 - Next.js 13.4
 - React 18
 - TypeScript
-- Tailwind CSS 3 — Configured with CSS Variables to extend the **primary** color
+- Tailwind CSS 3 — Configured with CSS Variables
 - Jest — Configured for unit testing
 - Absolute Import and Path Alias — Import components using `@/` prefix
 - ESLint — Find and fix problems in your code, also will **auto sort** your imports